Quantifying Association Capabilities of Large Language Models and Its Implications on Privacy Leakage: Introduction

 In this regard, we conduct an extensive analysis of the association capabilities of language models across varying sizes in two distinct domains, utilizing two distinct datasets: one containing commonsense knowledge, and the other comprising email exchanges.
 Our experimental results elucidate both commonalities and divergences in the association capabilities of language models across the two domains.
 Both datasets corroborate that larger models exhibit stronger association capability, and that association accuracy positively correlates with co-occurrence frequency and negatively with co-occurrence distance.
 Nevertheless, a notable performance disparity exists between the two domains.
 Language models exhibit strong association capabilities on the commonsense dataset but struggle to maintain the same level of performance on the email dataset.
 The performance gap may be attributed to the complexity of the prediction tasks and the quality of the training data.

-From a privacy standpoint, although the proportion of personally identifiable information that can be associated by LLMs is still relatively low, LLMs do manage to predict a portion of email addresses and phone numbers correctly when given a specific prompt that includes an owner's name.
-For example, with a 20B model, approximately 3\% of email addresses and 1\% of phone numbers are predicted correctly, which should not be overlooked.
-It is crucial to remain vigilant, as the issue of PII leakage could potentially escalate as language models continue to increase in scale.
+From a privacy standpoint, there are two findings regarding PII leakage risks in LLMs: 1) the association capability of LLMs is generally weaker than their memorization capacity~\citep{huang-etal-2022-large}; 2) the association of PII is less potent than that of common knowledge.
+However, potential risks cannot be overlooked.
+Namely, LLMs do manage to predict a portion of email addresses and phone numbers correctly when prompted with a specific owner's name.
+For instance, a 20B model can accurately predict approximately 3\% of email addresses and 1\% of phone numbers.
+Additionally, as our analysis suggests, the model's proficiency in associating beneficial information such as common knowledge improves, it may parallelly associate more PII.
+Therefore, maintaining vigilance is critical, given the potential for PII leakage issues to intensify as language models continue to scale.